What is Data Transformation?

 Benefits of Well-Executed Data Transformation

-• Alignment – Because the data is relevant, timely, accurate and comprehensive and the insights are presented in a clear, consistent way that is easily understood, interpretation of the data is consistent, supporting improved alignment regarding decisions and actions to be taken.
+• Alignment – Because the data is relevant, timely, accurate, and comprehensive and the insights are presented in a clear, consistent way that is easily understood, the interpretation of the data is consistent, supporting improved alignment regarding decisions and actions to be taken.

-• Confidence – The insights created from data are trusted, and performance of decisions and actions are measured using data such that the relationship between insights and effective, impactful decisions and actions is direct, positive and improving.
+• Confidence – The insights created from data are trusted, and the performance of decisions and actions are measured using data such that the relationship between insights and effective, impactful decisions and actions is direct, positive, and improving.

 Common Roles and Responsibilities for Data Transformation